Dear Members,

 KEY MANAGERIAL PERSONNEL AND THEIR REMUNERATION (KMP)

-In pursuance to the provisions of the Act and Listing Regulations the Company has Key Managerial Personnel.
+In pursuance to the provisions of the Act and Listing Regulations the Company has appointed Key Managerial Personnel.
 The Company pays remuneration by way of Salary, Perquisites etc., to its Managing Director, Whole-time Director in line with recommendation from the Nomination and Remuneration Committee as approved by the Board and the Members of the Company as per the Nomination and Remuneration Policy.

 BOARD EVALUATION